seock04/TalkMatters/Season4/Season4_4th.md

   * [Speech Subject] How she have learn English effectively after finishing Korean middle / high school English curriculum.

 ## Open discussion with audiences
 > There would be prapared questions to speakers.
-One speakers would like to answer each quesition in 2 minutes.
+One speaker would like to answer each question in 2 minutes.
 But there is no limitation for this session.
-Every participants can ask any question promptly and anyone can answer that.
+Every participant can ask any question promptly and anyone can answer that.
 We'll make our own best principles while talking to each other.
 ### Prepared question list (on going)
 * Do you think speaking in english at home could help study english?
 * Do you have any experience that made you change your perception for studying english?
 Who was helpful when you study english?